History of Ancient Philosophy

 The history of Ancient philosophy is a part of the history of philosophy.

-This discipline does not aim to solve philosophical problems.
-Instead, it tries to understand why philosophy came to exist and changed over time in the ways that it did.
+The history of philosophy does not aim to solve philosophical problems.
+It tries to understand why philosophy came to exist and changed over time in the ways that it did.

 Because this is not easy to do, courses in the history of philosophy often have a focus.
 The focus in this course is on the period from the beginning of Ancient philosophy in 585 BCE to the end of the Period of Schools in 100 BCE.
 This is the time of Socrates, Plato, Aristotle, and the Hellenistic philosophers (Epicurus, the early Stoics, and the Academics).